LockeCoder/CS465-travlr/README.md

 # CS465 Travlr (Express)

-Travlr Getaways is a static website served through a Node.js + Express server.
+Travlr Getaways is a static website served through a Node.js and Express server.
 This repository represents the Module 1 milestone for SNHU CS-465, where the initial client-facing shell is rendered in the browser and organized using the Express framework.

 ## Tech Stack
 - Node.js